mournfully/chrome-extension/README.md

 ```

 By the way, `node_modules` and `.parcel-cache` are meant to look empty because their contents are inside a docker volume.

+Perhaps we should bulid something to track the files we referenced to create this extensions.
+So, that in the event of an update, we could in turn update our extensions as well :thonk: